caseywdunn/sharkmer/readme.md

 ### *in silico* PCR (sPCR)

-Investigators often want to pull small genome regions out of genome skimming data, for example to blast a commonly sequenced gene to verify that the sample you sequenced is the species you expected.
+Investigators often want to pull small genome regions out of genome skimming data, for example to blast a commonly sequenced gene to verify that the sample is the expected species.
 This task is surprisingly challenging in practice, though.
 You can map reads to known sequences and then collapse them into a sequence prediction, but this does not always work well across species and can miss variable regions.
 You can assemble all the reads and then pull out the region of interest, but this is computationally expensive and often the region of interest is not assembled well given how shallow skimming data often are.

 *in silico* PCR (sPCR) is a new alternative approach.
 You specify a file with raw reads and one or more primer pairs, and sharkmer outputs a fasta file with the sequence of the region that would be amplified by PCR on the genome the reads are derived from.
 There are multiple advantages to this approach: